Onodric/Personal-Portfolio/README.md

 ## Works To include:

-1. Some artwork
+1. Some artwork ?
     1. paper cutting
     1. Sketches

 1. Websites on there
     1. leXicology
-    1. Chatty (to host)
-    1. Toy Consignment: (to deploy)
-    1. Robot Battle (to deploy)

-1. Sites not on there
+    1. Blogity Blog
     1. Pilzjagt
-    1. Gauntlet?
+    1. Chatty
-    1. Translate?
+    1. Robot Battle